Paramount Animation: Jim Gianopulos/Mireille Soria era (2017–2021)

 In April 2017, Paramount ended its deal with Locksmith Animation when Paramount chairman and CEO Brad Grey was replaced by Jim Gianopulos, who decided that their projects did not fit in with Paramount's other upcoming releases.
 Locksmith formed a multi-year production deal with 20th Century Fox four months later.

 In July 2017, Paramount Pictures named former DreamWorks Animation co-president Mireille Soria as the president of the studio.
 Soria restructured the studio, increasing its number of employees from 10 to over 110, and created a new goal of releasing two tentpole animated films a year with different animation styles and genres.
 She would also look over the completion of Sherlock Gnomes and Wonder Park, which were in production before her arrival.
 That same month, Skydance announced its first two animated feature films for Skydance Animation — Split (later retitled Spellbound) and Luck.
 Both films would be distributed by Paramount Pictures as part of their deal with Skydance.
 On October 10, 2017, Bill Damaschke was hired to head the division as president of animation and family entertainment.

-The studio released its fifth film, Sherlock Gnomes on March 23, 2018, and became a critical and financial disappointment, grossing $90.3 million on a $59 million budget.
+The studio released its third film, Sherlock Gnomes, on March 23, 2018, and became a critical and financial disappointment, grossing $90.3 million on a $59 million budget.

-In April 2018, Paramount Pictures named former Blue Sky Studios and Nickelodeon Movies producer Ramsey Naito as the executive vice president of the studio.
+In April 2018, Paramount Pictures named former Blue Sky Studios and Nickelodeon Movies producer Ramsey Ann Naito as the executive vice president of the studio.
 She later left the company in order to become the head of animation at Nickelodeon.
 In the same month, Soria greenlit the studio's first three animated features under her leadership to be released in 2020 and beyond: The SpongeBob Movie: It's a Wonderful Sponge (later renamed Sponge On the Run), Reel FX's Monster on the Hill (later renamed Rumble), and Skydance Animation's Luck.